TheDustyard/WHS-Help-Bot/README.md

     !classes

-Next we need ot add the subcommand, `join`.
+Next we need to add the subcommand, `join`.
 In order to tell the bot that we are running a subcommand, we need to add a space and then the name leving us with: